bitcraze/bitcraze-website/src/index.md

 in Singapore Tuesday May 30 - Thursday June 1.

-Meet us in booth C08 where we will show the Loco Positionsing System, autonomous flight with the Crazyflie and possibly some ohter goodies.
+Meet us in booth C08 where we will show the Loco Positionsing System, autonomous flight with the Crazyflie and possibly some other goodies.

+See you there!
 {% endannouncement %}